-patti labelle’s 1977 single “you are my friend” and sylvester’s brilliant cover in 1979, had long served as musical forms of solace for black and brown queer and trans folks during the onset of the epidemic – years before it was even given a name. other songs released years before the epidemic also served as anthems of survival. bette midler’s “friends,” a song that garnered her rousing applause when she performed it in bathhouses in the early 1970’s and gloria gaynor’s 1979 #1 hit “i will survive” took on a deeper meaning for gay men during height of the aids epidemic.
+patti labelle’s 1977 single “you are my friend” and 1979 sylvester’s brilliant cover, had long served as musical forms of solace for black and brown queer and trans folks during the onset of the epidemic – years before it was even given a name. other songs released years before the epidemic also served as anthems of survival. bette midler’s “friends,” a song that garnered her rousing applause when she performed it in bathhouses in the early 1970’s and gloria gaynor’s 1979 #1 hit “i will survive” also took on a deeper meaning for gay men during height of the AIDS crisis.

-i must also mention phyllis hyman’s “old friend,” released in the summer of 1986, while not explicitly about aids, does capture the feeling and hope of reconnecting with long family and friends. a reality experienced by those who face rejection from loved ones after an hiv positive diagnosis.
+i must also mention phyllis hyman’s “old friend,” released in the summer of 1986, while not explicitly about AIDS, does capture the feeling and hope of reconnecting with long family and friends. a reality experienced by those who faced rejection and abandonment by loved ones after an HIV positive diagnosis.

-by 1990 several artists recorded and released songs that were explicitly (or somewhat explicitly) about aids or about the immense loss one feels when a loved one dies. these songs included cyndi lauper’s “boy blue,” prince’s “sign o’ the times”, willie colon’s “el gran varon,” boogie down productions’ “jimmy,” and “is anybody out there” by british pop group frankie goes to hollywood. one of the first songs to explicitly mention the word aids was the queen of paradise garage gwen guthrie’s “can’t love you tonight.” released in 1987, a remix of the song was even titled “the surgeon general’s funky 4/4 beat”
+by 1990 several artists recorded and released songs that were explicitly (or somewhat explicitly) about aids or about the immense loss one feels when a loved one dies. these songs included cyndi lauper’s “boy blue,” prince’s “sign o’ the times”, willie colon’s “el gran varon,” boogie down productions’ “jimmy,”, “all you need is love” by the JAMS and “is anybody out there” by british pop group frankie goes to hollywood. one of the first songs to explicitly mention the word AIDS was the queen of paradise garage gwen guthrie’s “can’t love you tonight.” released in 1988, a few months before the historic government mass mailing of the “understanding AIDS pamphlets. a remix of the song was even titled “the surgeon general’s funky 4/4 beat”

-not all songs that soundtracked the aids epidemic were about loss (“jesus to a child” by george michael and “one sweet day” by mariah carey) or cautionary tales (like salt n pepa’s “let’s talk about sex” and tlc’s “waterfalls”). there were songs that served as a kind of restoration on the dance floor. and many of these songs were present during the early years of the epidemic. songs like sylvester’s 1982 club hit “do you wanna funk” and 1983’s “so many men, so little time” by miguel brown were songs that celebrate sexuality during a time when queer communities were beginning to be ravaged by aids. these songs and hundreds of other dance songs provided a safer space to meet, probably one last time, with people who just wanted to dance and enjoy the beat of life.
+not all songs that soundtracked the AIDS epidemic were about loss (“jesus to a child” by george michael and “one sweet day” by mariah carey) or cautionary tales (like salt n pepa’s “let’s talk about sex” and tlc’s “waterfalls”). there were songs that served as a kind of restoration on the dance floor. and many of these songs were present during the early years of the epidemic. songs like sylvester’s 1982 club hit “do you wanna funk” and 1983’s “so many men, so little time” by miguel brown were songs that celebrate sexuality during a time when queer communities were beginning to be ravaged by AIDS. even whitney houston’s 1987 mega hit and still enduring “i wanna dance with somebody (who loves me)” was jubilant pop/dance track about the need for a dance floor escape from the loneliness .these songs and hundreds of other dance songs provided were rooted in joy, community and sex.

-i believe that all songs released during the height of the aids epidemic of the 1980’s and 1990’s are the soundtrack of that time. with the advent of mtv in the early 1980’s, the rise of the music videos and the booming record sales, it would be a disservice not to acknowledge that even whitney’s “i wanna dance with somebody” and the significance that both house and freestyle music played in our story of great loss and survival.
+i believe that all songs released during the height of the aids epidemic of the 1980’s and 1990’s are the soundtrack of that time. with the advent of mtv in the early 1980’s, the rise of the music videos and the booming record sales, it would be a disservice not to acknowledge dance diva ultra naté’s 1998 #1 dance hit “free” and the significance that both house and freestyle music played in our story of great loss and survival.

 here is a playlist of the many songs that soundtracked the aids epidemic by saving our lives in the moment and saving our lives forever.